vincode-io/Zavala/docs/_pages/help/Glossary.md

 The left-most column in the Main Window that groups together Outlines using different criteria.

+## Deep Link

+A Zavala Deep Link can be used to identify an Outline or a Row.
+When clicked from another program, Zavala will open and show you the requested resource.

 ## Documents View

 The middle column of the Main Window shows Outlines from the currently selected collection in the Collections View.